 We pronounce each Japanese word with only five vowels and a few basic consonants.

 Japanese is also totally phonetic.
-This means you can write any word or sentence in the language if you know at least one of the Kana syllabaries.
+You can write any word or sentence in the language if you know at least one of the Kana syllabaries.

 There are no “masculine,” “feminine,” or “neuter” nouns in Japanese.
 All nouns are gender-neutral.
 It implies you would not have to change the sentence.